About Dental Therapy

 In Minnesota, similar oral health care gaps for vulnerable populations led a coalition of consumers, educators and oral health leaders to launch a campaign to authorize dental therapists in 2007.
 The Minnesota legislature authorized dental therapists in 2009.
 The first classes graduated in 2011.

 In 2015, the American Dental Association’s Commission on Dental Accreditation, the same body that approves education programs for dentists, established national accreditation standards for dental therapists.
-Currently, five schools are graduating providers, three in Minnesota, one in Alaska, and one in Washington, and a number of new programs are in development.
+Currently, four schools are graduating providers, two in Minnesota, one in Alaska, and one in Washington, and a number of new programs are in development.

 Building a More Representative Workforce